legion-labs/legion/docs/src/performance-analytics/strategy.md

 ## All the data, one protocol

 - Structured events
-  * time series are not general enough
+  * Time series are not general enough
 - Stream definition contains memory layout of events
 - Instrumented apps are free to upload any event in any stream
-  * analytics relies on tagged streams
+  * Analytics relies on tagged streams
-  * analytics expect and process specific event types
+  * Analytics expect and process specific event types
 - Forward & backward compatibility

 ---